 Ptolemy interfered in Judea's affairs more than had the Persians.
-His tax collectors were more prevalent, but he allowed the Jews the freedom of worship and the same autonomy that they had enjoyed under the Persians.
+His tax collectors were more prevalent, but he allowed the Jews the same freedom of worship and autonomy they had enjoyed under the Persians.
 Judea's Jews continued to be governed by their High Priest and Council of Elders, and most Jews continued to worship Yahweh.

-Many Jews, especially in rural areas, preferred their old ways, while many Jewish merchants, aristocrats and intellectuals came to admire Greek education, Greek schools and libraries.
-Some of them found wisdom in Greek philosophy, significance in Greek logic, and beauty in Greek art.
-Many were attracted by the excitement of the athletic games and tournaments, and in Jerusalem a Greek-style amphitheater and gymnasium were built.
+In Jerusalem a Greek-style amphitheater and gymnasium were built.
+Many were attracted by the excitement of athletic games and tournaments.
+There were Jews who admired Greek education, Greek schools and libraries.
+Some found wisdom in Greek philosophy, significance in Greek logic, and beauty in Greek art.
 Many Jews adopted Greek dress.
 Many who traveled had a Hebrew name for use within their community and a Greek name for contacts with others.

-Some Jewish writers in Egypt wished to instill in their fellow Jews a pride in their Jewish heritage, to counter the feelings of cultural inferiority that many felt.
-Near the end of the 200s, a Jewish scribe named Demetrius wrote a work describing Judean kings, and he tried to prove that all of Jacob's many children could have been born within seven years.
+Some Jewish writers in Egypt wished to instill in their fellow Jews a pride in their Jewish heritage, to counter a sense of cultural inferiority.
+Near the end of the 200s a Jewish scribe named Demetrius wrote a work describing Judean kings, and he tried to prove that all of Jacob's many children could have been born within seven years.
 Other Jewish writers attempted to describe Jewish culture as the oldest in the world and the Jews as teachers of other peoples rather than having been influenced by others.

-Aramaic remained the language of most Jews – in Judea and Mesopotamia – and an effort was made to preserve Hebrew as the main language of literature and of religious gatherings.
-But Jewish scribes writing in Hebrew adopted Greek literary forms in their religious writings.
-Scholars believe that in these adoptions, Jewish scribes borrowed concepts that were not commonly known to Jews before Hellenization.
-And Greek translations of Persian also made Zoroastrian ideas more accessible to Jews.
+Aramaic remained the language of most Jews, in Judea and Mesopotamia.
+More diffusions were occurring.
+Greek translations of Persian made Zoroastrian ideas more accessible to Jews.
+Jews made an effort to preserve Hebrew as their main language for literature and religious gatherings.
+Jewish scribes writing in Hebrew were adopting Greek literary forms, and they were borrowing concepts that were not commonly known to Jews before Hellenization.